programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ```
 4\.
 Run the cell to call the function.
 You should see lines of recognized text printed similar to the section above.
 Now that we have a working function, we can use it for more purposes.

-#### 6.v Transcribe handwriting in all of the images in a folder and save it in a file.
+#### 6.v Transcribe handwriting in all of the images in a folder and save the text in a file.
+(Optional)

 This section will allow you to transcribe handwriting in all of the images in a folder.
 You must have a folder with images saved on the computer you are running Python from.
 For Google Colab, we are using a virtual computer.
 For this example, you can download these image and save them.
 Here are example images to download: